 safer with much improved working conditions for our members.

-Fast Broadband comes to Kimpton as pledged in our BID2 renewal booklet.
-We are paying
+Super Fast Broadband comes to Kimpton as pledged in our BID2 renewal booklet.
+KIPPA

-for this service, Openreach hope to have the work completed early 2015.
+BID LTD are paying for this service.
+Openreach hope to have the work completed late 2015.

 We have been lobbying for years to improve the Infrastructure on Kimpton by removing the grass verges for parking.

-With the rapid expansion that we have had over the last few years, the Industrial Park built in the early 1950's
+The rapid expansion we have enjoyed over the last few years means that the Industrial Park, built in

-(they still had horse and carts), the roads are not fit for purpose to cope with the HGVs of the 21st century.
+the early 1950's (for horse and carts), can not cope with the HGVs of the 21st century.
+Following a meeting

-Following a meeting with the GLA and Paul Burstow MP in Febuary 2015 we have applied for EU Funding and GLA funding.
+with the GLA and Paul Burstow MP in Febuary 2015 we have applied for EU Funding and GLA funding.
 We have engaged www.Soloman.co.uk to make the applications on our behalf.

-The Board will continue to work with the local Council, the GLA and others to make it possible
+will continue to work with the local Council, GLA, tfl and others to make it possible for our members

-for our members to continue to expand their businesses, create jobs and create a safer working environment.
-We will continue
+to continue to expand their businesses, create jobs and ensure a safer working environment.
+We will continue to

 Crime prevention and

-this project will be our main priority, we will ensure that Kimpton is represented in all matters concerning the
+this project will be our main priority and we will also ensure that Kimpton is represented in all matters

 The Industrial Park is still expanding.

-Road as it has a 7 ft width restriction and Bus Lane.
-Please instruct HGV delivery suppliers Not
+KIMPTON PARK WAY "NOT" GANDER GREEN LANE/KIMPTON ROAD as it has a 7 ft width restriction and Bus

-to use Gander Green Lane or Hamilton Avenue to access Kimpton, HGVs useing these roads are causing
+Lane.
+Do not use Gander Green Lane or Hamilton Avenue to access Kimpton.
+HGVs useing these roads are causing

 major problems for the driver's and great concern for the safety of local residents.